vortex314/mqtt2serial/README.md.md

   * it will detect a failing connection
   * it sends out a loopback message to itself, to check the E2E connectivity with MQTT
-  * it automatically resubscribes to his own destination based on hostname -- it stops all publishes until a connection is reliably present -- it's reactive stream driven based nanoAkka
+  * it automatically resubscribes to his own destination based on hostname
+  * it stops all publishes until a connection is reliably present
+  *  it's reactive stream driven based nanoAkka
--- it should work on any Arduino having a serial or USB CDC connection.
+  * it should work on any Arduino having a serial or USB CDC connection.
+Anyway on those in my possession
-- ... in progress

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE2NDM5MDgsLTYxODM3NDI1MCwtMTI5Mz
+eyJoaXN0b3J5IjpbOTQyMDE2NzcsLTYxODM3NDI1MCwtMTI5Mz
 kwODc2MCwxOTc3OTM0Njc5XX0=
 -->